da-nial/N-gram-Sentiment-Analysis/README.md

 ## N-gram-Sentiment-Analysis

-This project in trains n-gram models from scratch for sentence polarity detection.
+This project trains n-gram models from scratch for sentence polarity detection.
 The goal is to determine whether an input sentence is positive or negative.

 The complete project description can be found in [instructions.pdf](docs/instructions.pdf)